ImperialBower/cardpack.rs/README.md

 * Create a textual representation of a deck that can be serialized and deserialized.
 * Shuffle a deck
 * Verify that a specific card is playable given a set of discards.
+* Determine if two deck types are translatable.